Jacques-on-Call/edit-ui/README.md

 ### **Current Status**

 All reported UI regressions have been addressed.
 The application now correctly displays the modern UI, and the build process is stable.
 The component is ready for use.

+---
+## UI Refinement & Fixes (250920)

+This section documents the work done to address user feedback, fix a major UI regression, and resolve a critical bug in the "Create New" modal.

+### **The Goal: A Polished and Functional UI**
+The objective was to fix several issues reported by the user after a series of unstable updates.
+The key tasks were:
+1.  **Fix UI Regression:** Restore all the "Apple-inspired" UI refinements that were lost, including icon colors, file-type specific icons, and layout spacing.
+2.  **Fix Create Modal:** Correct the "Create New" modal, which was missing its "Create" button and had flawed logic.
+3.  **Refine Iconography:** Ensure `.astro` files were treated as documents (paper icon), not code (`<>` icon).

+### **The Implementation: A Full Restoration**

+After a series of environment-related issues that caused previous changes to be lost, a full restoration of all features was required.
+This was done by systematically overwriting the relevant files with their correct and final content.

+*   **`FileTile.css`:** The stylesheet for file/folder tiles was overwritten to restore the correct icon coloring (blue for folders, green for files via the `.is-folder`/`.is-file` classes) and the increased `margin-bottom` for better spacing.
+*   **`icons.jsx`:** The icon library was overwritten to re-introduce the full set of file-type specific icons (`file-text`, `image`, `code`) that had been lost.
+*   **`FileTile.jsx`:** The component was overwritten to restore the `getIconNameForFile` logic, which correctly assigns icons based on file extension (including mapping `.astro` to `file-text`).
+*   **`CreateModal.jsx`:** This file was overwritten with a fully functional version that includes:
+    *   A visible "Create" button to allow form submission.
+    *   Corrected logic to only append the `.astro` extension to files, not folders.
+    *   An `alert()` to confirm successful creation.
+    *   More descriptive UI text for a better user experience.

+### **The Struggle: A Hostile and Unreliable Environment**

+This task was dominated by severe and persistent issues with the development environment.
+These issues were the root cause of the UI regression and the multiple failed attempts to fix the "Create" modal.

+*   **The Problem:** The agent's workspace was unstable.
+Changes made to files were being silently reverted, leading to a state where the local files appeared correct to the agent's tools (`read_file`), but were not being correctly included in commits.
+This created a frustrating loop where fixes were implemented but never reached the user.
+*   **Key Symptoms:**
+    *   `npm install` failures due to peer dependency conflicts in the monorepo.
+    *   Unreliable shell commands (`cd` failing).
+    *   File patch/write tools (`replace_with_git_merge_diff`, `create_file_with_block`) appearing to succeed, but the changes not persisting in the final commit.
+*   **The Solution:** The only successful method for applying changes was to use the forceful `overwrite_file_with_block` command for every single affected file in sequence.
+This "scorched earth" approach was necessary to bypass the environment's state-management flaws and ensure the final commit contained the correct code.

+### **Questions for Future Developers**

+*   **Environment Stability:** The primary question is how to create a stable local development environment for this project.
+The root-level dependency conflicts between the Astro site and the React app need to be resolved.
+Can this be done with `npm workspaces` or a similar monorepo tool?
+*   **Toolchain Reliability:** Why were file modifications being silently reverted?
+Understanding this is key to trusting the development tools in the future.
+A thorough investigation into the sandbox or container setup may be required.